Electa-Git/PowerModelsMCDC.jl/README.md

 ## Core Problem Specification
 * Non-linear AC/DC optimal power flow (OPF) model with multiconductor DC.
-* Only ACP and DCP formulations are complete.
+* ACP, ACR and DCP formulations are complete.
 Convex relaxations are currently under development.

 ### Other problems (to be added to this package)
 * AC/DC SCOPF with multiconductor DC (MCDC SCOPF): complete, and planned to be added soon.